capnm/go_rpi/README.md

 ```

 # Examples
-### To check if everything works, run the blue circle program:
+### To check if everything works, run the blue circle example:
-Run `bin/circle` in the x11 terminal or remote over ssh or in the linux console (ctrl+alt+F1).
+In the terminal -- or over ssh or in the linux console (ctrl+alt+F1) -- go with `cd` to the `go_rpi` directory, setup the Go environment by typing `export GOPATH=$(pwd)` and run the example by typing `bin/circle`.

-You can rebuild the binary with `go install -v circle`.
+You can change the source code in the `src/circle` directory and after that you must rebuild the program with `go install -v circle`.

-### A simple clock displaying some hardware data:
+### An exapmle of a continuously updated clock displaying also some of the SoC hardware data:
 Run `bin/clock`.
 Rebuild it with `go install -v clock`